 And don’t worry, I didn’t forget.
 As always, I will include my best tips and tricks.

 So let’s start with the basics.

 This is an easy method used to cook small pieces of meat, veggies, seafood and poultry, at high heat and in a cast iron pan or most often in a wok.

 As the name suggests, it implies stirring frequently, but not as vigorously as we usually see in cooking shows or on TV.

 This should be done gently, letting the ingredients cook properly before rolling them over.

 Apart from being quick and easy, this cooking method is also healthy.
-It helps veggies retain most of their nutrients and keeps the fat content to a minimum because you don’t use much oil.
+It helps the veggies retain most of their nutrients and keeps the fat content low because you don’t use much oil.

 Which pan should you use?

 The best vessel for stir-frying is a wok.